Skip to main content

 About application packaging

-By default, the extension expects the manually packaged artifact to be in $PROJECT_ROOT/.verascan.
-When you start the scan, the extension first looks for an artifact in the default location.
-To store your artifact in a different location, where the extension will look next, configure the setting veracode-scan.SAST Features.artifactGlob.
+If the auto-packager is not able to package your application, or you prefer to create the artifact yourself, you can use the Veracode packaging guidance to package your application manually.
+The default location for manually packaged artifacts is <project root>/.verascan.
+At the root of your project, create the .verascan folder and add your artifact to this folder.
+When you start the scans, the extension first looks for an artifact in the default location.
+To store your artifact in a different location, where the extension looks next, configure the setting veracode-scan.SAST Features.artifactGlob.

 Prerequisites